-I have reviewed quite a few creamy white paint colors lately, which inevitably leads me to discovering more of the same!
+I have covered quite a few creamy white paint colors around here, which inevitably leads me to discovering more of the same!

 Sherwin Williams Shoji White isn’t exactly “white” but it is a creamy and versatile color that you could use in your whole home.